Marblehead High School

-Marblehead High School is a public high school located in Marblehead, Massachusetts.
+Marblehead High School is a public high school located in Marblehead, Massachusetts, United States.

 History

-The school has approximately 970 students.
+The school has approximately 879 students.
 The current campus began construction in 2001, and opened for the 2002–2003 school year.
 In 2002, National Grand Bank opened a student-operated bank branch in the school.

 Academics

 The school currently employs approximately 70 teachers among five core subjects (Mathematics, English language, Social Studies, and the Sciences), foreign languages (Spanish language, French language, and Latin), as well as special education staff and tutors.

 Athletics

 Currently, Marblehead High School has over thirty sports teams for fall, winter, and spring sports.
-The school mascot for most sports is the Magician.
+The school mascot for most sports is the Magicians.
 However, the boys' ice hockey team is known as the Headers, continuing the insistence of former head coach Bob Roland, who coached the team from 1962-1992.
 Marblehead High School athletics has had significant success in recent years, winning numerous conference and state titles in the past several years, including a state title in hockey in 2011, and their first ever state title in boys cross country in 2015.